-To access your Inbox, log into your edrone Workspace and select INBOX from the main menu.
+To access Inbox, log into your Workspace and go to the INBOX section, which you will find in the main menu.

-When you access this feature for the first time, you will be required to configure it by integrating it with an email account.
-Click here to learn how to do this.
+When you access this feature for the first time, you will need to set it up by integrating it with your email account.

 Conversations and filter panel

-The conversations and filter panel is where you and your agents will manage all conversations, filtering them or searching for specific ones.
+The conversation and filtering panel is where you and your agents will manage all conversations, filtering them or searching for specific ones.

-By default, conversations are sorted by the last message date (from newest to oldest).
+By default, conversations are sorted by the date of the last message (newest to oldest).

-Using the search bar, it is possible to search conversations by:
+Using the search bar in the filters, you can search for conversations by: